Heckler & Koch HK21: HK21A1

 In the early 1970s the HK21's design was simplified and the feed mechanism was modified.
 The machine gun's weight was increased, a carrying handle and a hooked buttstock with improved buffer mechanism were also added.
 The barrels were internally revised to polygonal rifling.
 Since then, the HK21 was offered in two main variants: the HK21A1 general-purpose machine gun (with a different belt feed mechanism) and the HK11A1 light machine gun. (optimized for magazine feed only).
 The HK11A1 proved more successful in export sales and was adopted by the Hellenic Army and several African and Asian armies.
-Both weapons, as in the original HK21, can be converted to chamber the 5.56×45mm NATO round by replacing the appropriate components.
+Both machine guns, as in the original HK21, can be converted to chamber the 5.56×45mm NATO round by replacing the appropriate components.

 HK21E

 During the 1980s both the HK21A1 and HK11A1 were modernized based on user and testing feedback, resulting in a new modular family of machine guns that share the same receiver, trigger group and interchangeable barrels and feed units, consisting of: